Homeschool mama self-care means we consider our needs and what we want in life.

-That New Year’s resolutions that most North Americans point to every single year, the ‘lose weight’ one, I gave that one up years ago.
+The New Year’s resolutions that most North Americans point to every single year, the “lose weight and get in shape” resolution, I gave up years ago.

-First, because I’m resisting a North Americanized version of perfect image.
-I’m as valuable as any human being, in or out of size six pants.
-And I don’t choose to be publicly admired to know it.
+First, because I’m resistant to the North Americanized version of perfect image.
+I’m as valuable as any human being, in size six pants or size twelve.
+And I don’t have to be publicly admired to know it.

-Secondly, because I was steeped in unhealthy body image issues as a child.
+Secondly, I was steeped in unhealthy body image issues as a child.
 I grew up listening to messages that said I was valuable because I was tall, thin, blond and pretty.
+“You should be a model,” I heard.

 I did gain too much weight.
 And after my fourth and final child was born, I decided it was no longer an option to huff and puff as I went up and down the stairs.